 Applicants should be able to demonstrate a keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter.
 In addition, candidates should have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.

 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-Fluency in spoken and written English is required for the Internship Programme.
-Knowledge of additional official (COMPANY NAME) language is an asset.
-Arabic, Chinese, English, French, Russian and Spanish are the official languages of the (COMPANY NAME) Secretariat.
+For the position advertised, fluency in English is required and knowledge of French is desirable.
+Knowledge of another official (COMPANY NAME) language is an advantage.

 A completed online application (Cover Note and Personal History Profile) is required.
 Incomplete applications will not be reviewed.